-The Brexit Circus just goes around and around in circles getting nowhere.
-Theresa May and her clown David Davis seem to have no idea at all of how to negotiate with the EU.
-All we seem to be seeing from Theresa May is her abilities to annoy the EU with her misguided arrogance and insistence that Britain will dictate the terms of our departure from the EU and the Eu will submit to our demands.
+The Brexit Circus just goes around and around in circles getting us nowhere.
+The Prime Minister Theresa May and her clown, David Davis, seem to have no idea at all of how to negotiate with the EU.
+All we seem to be seeing from Theresa May is her abilities to annoy the EU with her misguided arrogance and insistence that Britain will dictate the terms of it’s departure from the EU, whilst the EU seems equally insistent that it will not submit to our demands.
 Pretty much everyone else with an ounce of sense in this Country knows that we just cannot dictate the terms of our departure and insist that we get everything that we want: it just does not work like that.
 The EU is also telling us the same message that Britain cannot dictate terms to them and insist that it gets all it wants.
 In reality we have a very weak hand to play whilst the EU holds a much stronger position.
 They have more to gain and less to loose from all this.
 Membership subscriptions bring rewards and privileges enjoyed by members and outside of the club you loose these rights and privileges and benefits associated with membership.
 It’s plain and simple and quite simply the message that the EU wants to send to other member countries that may think of leaving: that they should beware of what lies beyond the boundaries of the Membership Circle.
 Britain will no doubt suffer as a consequence of leaving this Membership Circle and the EU will be keen to reinforce this message.
 Any Leave Campaigners that had the notion that we could leave the EU and retain or cherry pick our terms of departure leaving in it’s place an arrangement that was more favourable to Britain was simply: delusional, misinformed or simply misguided.